Fishing from the Yacht Club Jetty at Picton – Berley brings in the fish!

 Please note: If there is sailing going on, please be considerate, and leave the jetty to the sailors.
 Just move down the beach a bit further.
 The yacht club has no problem with anglers using their jetty for fishing, but when they are sailing the jetty is used to tie up inflatable boats.
 It is also dangerous casting sinkers among the yachts.

 Important Note.
-The Yacht Club has built a new jetty and it is unclear whether fishing access will be allowed.
-If you walk past the Yacht Club there is easy beach fishing beyond it in the area above the point of the arrow.
-I am reliably informed that a very large snapper was caught from this beach recently.
-Also if the Yacht Club is running an event it is best to stay clear of the jetty for the sake of everyone’s safety.
+This jetty has been removed.
+There is now a new Yacht Club building here.
+It is not suitable for fishing.
+If you walk past the Yacht Club and follow the track there is easy beach fishing beyond it in the area above the point of the arrow.
+I am reliably informed that a very large snapper was caught on this beach recently.
 When you leave for the day be sure to remove every scrap of your rubbish.
 Don’t give anglers a bad name.